UniMath/agda-unimath/src/foundation/lists.lagda.md

 open import foundation.universe-levels using (UU; Level)
 ```

+## Idea

+The type of lists of elements of a type `A` is defined inductively, with an empty list and an operation that extends a list with one element from `A`.

+## Definition

 ```agda
 data list {l : Level} (A : UU l) : UU l where nil : list A